1. A Brief History of HTML

 - Its creation began by WHATWG in 2004.

-- Later, it became the partner with W3C in its delivery and was completed on 28 October 2014.
+- Later, it became a partner with W3C in its delivery which was completed on 28 October 2014.

 - Although there are rumors about the HTML6 release date, it is not affirmed.